plinkysynth/plinky-site/src/routes/docs/posts/build-guide.md

 ![alt_text](/build-guide-2/image29-min.jpg "image_tooltip")

 Now click the green ‘Connect’ button, and then the blue Download button.
 Wait a few seconds, and it should program.
 Once it’s done, press Disconnect, and you can unplug your Plinky.
 Don’t rush.
 If you unplug mid-program, you may find that you have to repeat this whole process.

+# Safety Instructions

+In Compliance with GPSR EU Regulation 2023/988, find the Safety Instructions [here](../docs/safety).